 Lacrosse: Fall and spring practice and competition for men and women.
 The men's club is a member of the National College Lacrosse League, while the women compete in games and tournaments against regional teams.

-One World: Our mission is to entertain, educate and inspire our peers throughout Syracuse Universtiy and the Syracuse community through our intricate movements and bubbling energy.
+One World: Our mission is to entertain, inspire and educate Syracuse Universtiy and Syracuse community on African dance and culture through our intricate movements and bubbling energy.
+We choreograph and preform African tribal and modern pieces with live drumming!

 Orange Pulse: One of Syracuse University's newest dance clubs and the only performing dance group with no tryouts.
 Gives people an opportunity to start something they have never tried or pick up an old passion, as well as perform in an annual show.